weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 <!-- Deploy: Continuous Delivery with Weave Flux -->
 In Part 2 of 4 of the <a href="/guides/">Weave Cloud guides series</a> you will learn how to achieve fast iteration and continuous delivery with Weave Cloud and Weave Flux, and how automatic app deployment is possible by connecting the output of your continuous integration system into a container orchestrator.

-As a developer on a DevOps team, you will make a code change to the company microservices-based app, the Sock Shop, push the change to version control, and then automatically deploy the new image to a Kubernetes Cluster.
-This example uses [Travis CI](https://travis-ci.org/) for Continuous Integration and [Quay](https://quay.io) for the container registry, but Weave Flux is flexible and it works with all of your favourite tools, such as Jenkins, Docker Registry and Gitlab.
+As a developer on a DevOps team, you will make a code change to the company microservices app, the Sock Shop, push the change to version control, and then automatically deploy the new image to a Kubernetes Cluster.
+This example uses [Travis CI](https://travis-ci.org/) for Continuous Integration and [Quay](https://quay.io) for the Docker container registry, but Weave Flux is flexible, and it works with all of your favourite tools, such as [Jenkins](https://jenkins.io), [Docker Trusted Registry](https://docs.docker.com/datacenter/dtr/2.1/guides/) and [Gitlab](https://about.gitlab.com/).

 ###How Weave Flux Works

-With Weave Flux every developer on your team can make app changes and deploy it to a Kubernetes cluster.
+With Weave Flux every developer on your team can make code changes to the app and then deploy updated app to a Kubernetes cluster.
 Flux maintains a best practices approach by version controlling the Kubernetes manifests, and by modifying them to include all pushed Docker image versions.
 This allows DevOps teams to make rapid and less error-prone code changes.

 Flux does this by: